-- Providing regular feedback on the progress of graduate students toward degree completion, including feedback on research or creative activities, course work, and teaching, and constructive criticism if the progress does not meet expectations - Helping graduate students develop into successful professionals and colleagues, including encouraging students to participate and disseminate results of research or creative activities in the appropriate scholarly or public forums - Facilitating career development, including advising graduate students on appropriate job and career options, as well as on the preparation of application materials for appropriate fellowship, scholarship, and other relevant opportunities - Writing letters of reference for appropriate fellowship, scholarship, award, and job opportunities - Providing for supervision and advising of graduate students when the faculty advisor is on leave or extended absence
+- Providing annual feedback via the annual progress report.
+This needs to be signed by the student, advisor and graduate program director, following verbal discussion(s) between the student and advisor, and completing the form.
+These annual reviews are due to the Grad Office by May 15 and they are distinct from TA performance evaluations, which are performed by Instructors of Record, not the student's Advisor (unless advisor is also IOR). - Helping graduate students develop into successful professionals and colleagues, including encouraging students to participate and disseminate results of research or creative activities in the appropriate scholarly or public forums - Facilitating career development, including advising graduate students on appropriate job and career options, as well as on the preparation of application materials for appropriate fellowship, scholarship, and other relevant opportunities - Writing letters of reference for appropriate fellowship, scholarship, award, and job opportunities - Providing for supervision and advising of graduate students when the faculty advisor is on leave or extended absence